-Going through a divorce is emotional.
-It’s also a large financial decision.
-While many focus on how to split assets, an extended analysis is needed on if you can afford your post-divorce lifestyle.
+While many focus on splitting assets, an extended analysis is needed to ensure you can afford your post-divorce lifestyle.

-Before agreeing to your divorce settlement, assess these key areas for your post-divorce lifestyle:
+Before agreeing to your divorce settlement, assess these key areas for your post-divorce lifestyle.

 1- Expenses(including health care)

-Calculate how much you spend.
-Look at your year-end statements to assess this amount.
-If you plan to keep your house, include maintenance, upcoming major repairs/replacements (e.g., hot water heater, roof, etc.), taxes, and insurance.
 Identify which expenses you can easily reduce.
-Most people can easily cut expenses on groceries, dining out, travel, pet care, shopping, and entertainment.
+Most people can easily cut how much they spend on groceries, dining out, travel, pet care, shopping, and entertainment.

 2- Income